73rhodes/dclassify/README.md

     }
 ```

-If you use the 'applyInverse' option, the results are much more emphatic, because training
+If you use the `applyInverse: true` option, the results are much more emphatic, because training
 indicates bad items never lack the "a" token.

 ``` json